So you're buying tickets for Harry Styles' tour. Can artists control the prices?

 When a ticket is sold, the majority of the proceeds from the ticket's face value goes to the artist.
 The promoter takes a small cut, and the rest goes to show costs, such as lighting, audio and permits, according to Ticketmaster.
 Money from fees gets dispersed between Ticketmaster, which gets about a third, and the venue.

-Ticketmaster said the company is advocating for legislation that would ban speculative pricing and cap markups for resale tickets at 20%.
+Ticketmaster said the company is advocating for legislation that would ban speculative ticketing and cap markups for resale tickets at 20%.

 Ultimately, though, Kaminsky said artists, promoters and ticket companies would have to come together to bring ticket prices down.